adam-faulkner/PyAutoSpell/README.md

 misspelled :  exprience
 misspelled :  Lonon
 misspelled :  beutiful
-original text   It is my beleif, Watson, founded upon my exprience, that the lowest and vilest alleys in Lonon do not present
+original text:   It is my beleif, Watson, founded upon my exprience, that the lowest and vilest alleys in Lonon do not present
-     a more dreadful record of sin than does the smiling and beutiful countryside corrected text   It is my belief, Watson, founded upon my experience, that the lowest and vilest alleys in London do not present a more dreadful record of sin than does the smiling and beautiful countryside
+     a more dreadful record of sin than does the smiling and beutiful countryside corrected text:   It is my belief, Watson, founded upon my experience, that the lowest and vilest alleys in London do not present a more dreadful record of sin than does the smiling and beautiful countryside
 ```